Null53c/Python-Crawlers/README.md

 Was prototype for my masterpice above
         -> `crawl_85814_images.py`

+#### whitelist_4_crawlers
-#### whitelist_4_crawlers -> pretty self explanatory ip's that dont freak out being crawled and some that crawl.
+Pretty self explanatory ip's that dont freak out being crawled and some that crawl.
 Your welcome.

-#### mzitu.com crawlers -> I was going to be paid for this work but never got the second half of the payment so open sourcing I also got                             pretty carried away...
+#### mzitu.com crawlers
+I was going to be paid for this work but never got the second half of the payment so open sourcing I also got                             pretty carried away...
 I will list in order of code quality and results.

 -> `crawl_girl_images.py`
 -> `crawl_mzitu_images_Model1_V1.py`
 -> `crawl_mzitu_images_Model1_V2.py`